kshitizregmi/MultiModel-Semantic-ImageSearch/README.md

 ## Introduction

-This project demonstrates how to use the Qdrant vector database to perform semantic searches for images.
+This project demonstrates how to use the Quadrant vector database and Google Multmodel LLM to perform semantic searches for images.
 By leveraging vector embeddings, the system enables efficient and accurate search capabilities, making it possible to retrieve images that match a given textual description, are visually similar to a provided image, or match a combination of both.

 ## Features